 Fetch GCLID from Google Analytics 4 API

 GCLID data reports stored in Google Analytics can be fetched along with other metrics using the GA4 API.
 This process is easier than you think.
 All you need is a Google Analytics property where you store the GCLIDs and a few lines of code.
-In this article, we will explain how you can view reports of your GCLIDs in Google Spreadsheets, thanks to the GA4 API and Apps Script.
+In this article, we’ll explain how you can view reports of your GCLIDs in Google Spreadsheets, thanks to the GA4 API and Apps Script.

 On this post